markieshorty/snakeNgrx/snakeNgrx/snake/README.md

 Try to meet the game requirements listed below.
 TIP: Search for the word 'todo' in the project and write the missing bits of typescript.
+TIP: Read all the comments - they will help you :D

 * Make snake move around the map.
 Start simple - get snakes head to move right accross the screen, then get his/her body to follow.
 	- Snake can not go back on itself e.g if moving right the snake cannot go immediately left.